Design graphics for your website like a pro with a shoestring budget

 - Choose from a range of tech-free logo-maker tools to create a logo that best represents your brand’s personality.
 Consider using at least two colors, including a shade of blue, in your logo design.

 - Choose a set of fonts that match your brand’s identity and messaging.
 Learn about the psychology behind font types to help you make your choices.

 - Create visually appealing ebooks and digital products that are easy to consume by using online tools that let you break up your content with headlines, sub-heads, icons, and images.

 - If you use iconography, follow a few best practices, including using contrasting colors and similarly sized icons from the same family.

 - If you’re expanding your business to go international, repositioning your business, or have an outdated brand, rebrand your business by revisiting your graphic assets, logo, and messaging.

-Your website is your blank canvas, especially if it’s running on a platform like Podia, where you can manage your storefront, landing pages, sales pages, product pages, and more.
+Your website is your blank canvas, especially if it’s running on a platform like Podia, where you can manage your homepage, landing pages, sales pages, product pages, and more.